julianowic/blackjack/README.md

 2. The main page component can be found under `pages` folder, while all the components can be found under the `components` folder.
 3. The deck of cards (an array of card objects) used throughout the project can be found under the `utils` folder.
 4. The function for shuffling the deck of cards can be found under the `hooks` folder.
 5. The project was mostly manually tested with some unit tests written using React testing library and Jest.
-Tests can be found under THE `App.test.js` file.
+Tests can be found under the `App.test.js` file.

 ## Assumptions